Preview the full report experience

 Supporter

-• Strength to amplify: Builds trust through clear communication in high-friction moments.
+• Strength to amplify now: Builds trust through clear communication in high-friction moments.

-• Opportunity to grow: Increase root-cause depth so repeated issues become permanent fixes.
+• Growth edge to close: Increase root-cause depth so repeated issues become permanent fixes.

 Maintainer

-• Strength to amplify: Builds stable operations through strong runbooks and observability.
+• Strength to amplify now: Builds stable operations through strong runbooks and observability.

-• Opportunity to grow: Shift from reactive incident handling to proactive reliability engineering.
+• Growth edge to close: Shift from reactive incident handling to proactive reliability engineering.

 Builder

-• Strength to amplify: Transforms ambiguous goals into executable increments.
+• Strength to amplify now: Transforms ambiguous goals into executable increments.

-• Opportunity to grow: Increase architectural reasoning so implementation choices age well.
+• Growth edge to close: Increase architectural reasoning so implementation choices age well.

 Architect

-• Strength to amplify: Connects business intent to long-horizon technical direction.
+• Strength to amplify now: Connects business intent to long-horizon technical direction.

-• Opportunity to grow: Translate architecture decisions into delivery guardrails teams can execute this quarter.
+• Growth edge to close: Translate architecture decisions into delivery guardrails teams can execute this quarter.

 Recommendations